Waycross, Georgia: Geography

 Waycross is located at (31.213860, -82.354911) and is the closest city to the Okefenokee Swamp.

-According to the United States Census Bureau, the city has a total area of 11.7 sqmi, of which 11.7 sqmi is land and 0.04 sqmi (0.17%) is water.
-The closest major city is Jacksonville, Florida, which is roughly 81 miles away.
+According to the United States Census Bureau, the city has a total area of 11.7 sqmi, of which 0.04 sqmi, or 0.17%, is covered by water.
+The closest major city is Jacksonville, Florida, which is roughly 81 mi away.

 In May 2010, the city purchased the Bandalong Litter Trap and installed it in Tebeau Creek, a tributary of the Satilla River.
 The trap was invented in Australia, but is manufactured in the United States.
 Although the city has maintained good standing with the state's Environmental Protection Division, the city wanted to take action to reduce the amount of human-generated trash entering the Satilla River and ultimately the Atlantic Ocean.
 Georgia Governor Sonny Perdue said, "Water is one of Georgia's most important and precious resources... the litter trap installed by Waycross is a model of stewardship for the state and the nation."
 The Satilla River litter trap is the first in Georgia and only the second in the nation.

-A portion of Waycross had been situated in Pierce County but effective July 1, 2015, it was no longer allowed to be located in that county.
-State Rep. Chad Nimmer had introduced HB 523 during the 2015 Legislative Session without providing the required statutory notice to the City of Waycross.
-It de-annexed the portion of Waycross located in Pierce County and precluded it from coming back into Pierce County.
+A portion of Waycross had been situated in Pierce County, but effective July 1, 2015, it was no longer allowed to be located in that county.
+State Rep. Chad Nimmer had introduced HB 523 during the 2015 legislative session without providing the required statutory notice to the City of Waycross.
+It deannexed the portion of Waycross located in Pierce County and precluded it from coming back into Pierce County.